 I've been on the receiving end of that question before, and it's about as impossible to answer as that old chestnut, where do your ideas come from?
 Heck if I know.
 It's not something that's really in my control; I can't will an idea into existence.
 It's not outside of my control, either - I'm not some passive receptacle waiting for some ethereal muse to gently plop an idea into my brain.
 I work at it, sometimes working very hard, and I certainly have something to do with it, but there's no recipe, no step-by-step method that reliably results in inspiration.

-It's like trying to have a romantic evening with your lady or fella.
+It's like trying to have a romantic evening with your partner.
 You can put on mood music, dim the lights, smile a certain way and speak with a playful softness; you can create an atmosphere that's conducive to romance, but that doesn't mean it's gonna take.
 Likewise, you do things that make it easier to come up with ideas.
 Read a lot, play a lot, think a lot, be interested in things, be engaged in the world around you, be open.
 But you can easily do all of these things all day long and always end up empty-handed.

 Really, that's why folks ask the question over and again, even though the answer is almost always the same no matter who they're asking, even though the answer always leaves them dissatisfied, will always leave them dissatisfied.
 They don't want techniques and tips and "read a lot" and "be open"; they've tried that; they want the answer.
 But there isn't one.
 There never has been.
 There never will be.